Path-dependent PDEs for volatility derivatives

-Widening our scope a little, we observe that signature-based models led to a semi-closed formula for VIX~\cite{cuchiero2023joint}.
+Widening our scope a little, we observe that signature-based models led to a semi-closed formula for VIX~\cite{cuchiero2025joint}.
 When the variance is a semimartingale with linear drift, one can write $\VIX_T$ as a function of $\sigma_T$ only, which leads to a standard type of pricing PDE.
 The authors of~\cite{barletta2019short,fouque2018heston,lin2009vix,papanicolaou2014regime} exploited this property to derive fast pricing techniques and small-parameter expansions in Heston type of models.
 Similarly, under the assumption that the variance curve is of the form~$G(Z_t,T-t)$ with~$Z$ a semimartingale, Buehler~\cite{buehler2006consistent} proved an HJM condition for the variance curve which takes the form of a PDE.
 This is again the case in the Heston model.
-Unfortunately, the non-Markovianity of the rough Heston model prevents both these ideas to be applied there.
-Recently, several multifactor models, dubbed quintic~\cite{jaber2022quintic}, S-M-2F-QHyp~\cite{romer2022empirical} and 4-factor path-dependent volatility~\cite{guyon2023volatility}, claimed that simple transformations of Markovian dynamics were sufficient to capture the joint calibration.
-The first two, in particular, model the volatility as transformations of Ornstein-Uhlenbeck (OU) processes, similarly to what Bergomi originally proposed in~\cite{bergomi2008smile}.
-This further motivates us to model the volatility squared as a generic function of a multidimensional Gaussian Volterra process $\Wh$, such as a fractional Brownian motion or an OU process.
+Unfortunately, the non-Markovianity of the (quadratic) rough Heston model prevents both these ideas to be applied there.
+Recently, several multifactor models, dubbed quintic~\cite{abi2025joint}, S-M-2F-QHyp~\cite{romer2022empirical} and 4-factor path-dependent volatility~\cite{guyon2023volatility}, claimed that simple transformations of Markovian dynamics were sufficient to capture the joint calibration.
+The first two, in particular, model the volatility as transformations of Ornstein-Uhlenbeck (OU) processes, similarly to what Bergomi originally proposed in~\cite{bergomi2008smile2,bergomi2008smile3}.
+This further motivates us to model the squared volatility as a generic function of a multidimensional Gaussian Volterra process $\Wh$, such as a fractional Brownian motion or an OU process.
 Our framework thus encompasses many of the models presented above, in particular the family of Bergomi models which can be of multifactor, rough or mixed type or any combination of the aforementioned (see Examples~\ref{ex:kernels} and~\ref{ex:volfct}).
 Suitable and more stringent conditions should allow to generalise our results to a broader class of processes including solutions to stochastic Volterra equations.
 However, none of the above-mentioned models would benefit from this extension (not even the quadratic rough Heston model) hence we refrain from doing so.